About The History List

 2016: Added History Camp Pioneer Valley (Holyoke) and History Camp Colorado (Denver)

-Launched The History List store.
+Launched The History List store in March.

 2017: Expanded History Camp Boston to History Camp Weekend with the participation of local organizations, which programmed events on Sunday.